Sikkim: Education

 In 2011, Sikkim's adult literacy rate was 82.2 per cent: 87.29 per cent for males and 76.43 per cent for females.
 There are a total of 1,157 schools in the state, including 765 schools run by the state government, seven central government schools and 385 private schools.
 There is one Institute of National Importance, one central university and four private universities in Sikkim offering higher education.

 Recently, Government of Sikkim has approved the open school board named Board of Open Schooling and Skill Education, BOSSE to provide Secondary Education, Senior Secondary as well as Skill & Vocational Education up to pre-degree level and to provide opportunity to continue education to such students who have missed the opportunity of school education.
 Sikkim has a National Institute of Technology, currently operating from a temporary campus in Ravangla, South Sikkim, which is one among the ten newly sanctioned NITs by the Government of India under the 11th Five year Plan, 2009.
 The NIT Sikkim also has state of art super computing facility named PARAM Kanchenjunga which is said to be fastest among all 31 NITs.
 Sikkim University is the only central university in Sikkim.
 The public-private funded institution is the Sikkim Manipal University of Technological Sciences, which offers higher education in engineering, medicine and management.
 It also runs a host of distance education programs in diverse fields.

+Medhavi Skills University is a private university located in the state of Sikkim, India.
+It was established in 2021 under the Sikkim Private Universities, (Amendment) Act, 2021.
+The university aims to provide skill-based education to students and bridge the gap between academia and industry.

 There are two state-run polytechnic schools – the Advanced Technical Training Centre (ATTC) and the Centre for Computers and Communication Technology (CCCT) – which offer diploma courses in various branches of engineering.
 ATTC is situated at Bardang, Singtam, and CCCT at Chisopani, Namchi.

 Sikkim University began operating in 2008 at Yangang, which is situated about 28 km from Singtam.
 Many students, however, migrate to Siliguri, Kolkata, Bangalore and other Indian cities for their higher education.

 The campus of the National Institute of Electronics & Information Technology (NIELIT), under the Ministry of Electronics & Information Technology of the Government of India, is at Pakyong in East Sikkim, and offers formal and informal education in the IT/ITES sector.